 Punto Tombo is a popular natural park that is daily visited by thousands of tourists to watch about half a million Magellan penguins.
-The main advantage of camping around the corner in our car?
+The main advantage of overland camping, right around the corner of the entrance?
 We could visit the place between 8 and 10 am, before the hordes in buses arrived.

 In Patagonia, animal life is ubiquitous.
 Flocks of sheep scamper across the roads, their young lambs by their sides.
 Small herds of guanaco and nandu, ostrich-like rheas, browse on scrub along the road, loping off as we drove past.
 Birds of prey scan the fields for their meal of the day and rabbits dart off in a sudden rush.

-Exactly the absence of civilization is what makes overlanding in this particular area of the country so overwhelming.
-Traveling with your vehicle gives you the privilege to stop and camp wherever you want.
+Exactly the absence of civilization is what makes overland camping in this particular area of the country so overwhelming.
+Traveling with your vehicle gives you the privilege to stop and set up camp wherever you want.

 The region is home to vicuñas, a smaller type of lama, and the most gracious and elegant of the camel family.
 Sometimes we spotted two, more often they appeared in large herds.
 At 4500 meters lies Laguna Brava, a turquoise lake partly covered with ice and surrounded by mountaintops that remain partly covered in snow even in summer.

-Traveling through Argentina by car not only gives you the freedom to camp wherever you want.
-Overlanding is also about the driving itself.
+Traveling through Argentina by car not only gives you the freedom for overland camping wherever you want.
+Overlanding is also about driving itself.
 While the Ruta 40 is just one of South America’s legit road trips, I’d say that within that selection it is among the most memorable.

 This article was first published on Matador Network.